BCBetter Calculators

 How does interest rate affect my payment?

-Even a 0.5% difference in rate can change your monthly payment by hundreds of dollars on a large loan.
-On a $320,000 loan over 30 years, the difference between 6.5% and 7.0% is about $105/month and over $37,000 in total interest.
+Even a 0.5% difference in rate produces a substantial change in both monthly payment and total interest on a large loan.
+On a $320,000 loan over 30 years, the difference between 6.5% and 7.0% is approximately $105 per month and over $37,000 in total interest.
+On a $500,000 loan, that same half-point gap exceeds $58,000 in lifetime interest — underscoring why rate shopping before committing to a lender is one of the highest-value financial decisions in the homebuying process.